bioteam/protcast/README.md

 ## Building the Ontology

-Generating the ontology: `preprocessing-scripts/build_ontology.py` takes a GO ontology (that can be downloaded from: http://current.geneontology.org/ontology/go.obo) and creates an instance of the `Ontology` class defined in `ontology/ontology.py`.
-In addition, the script can also serialize and save the ontology into a file which can then be deserialized using `load_ont()`.
+Generating the ontology: `protcast/preprocessing/ontology.py` takes a GO ontology (that can be downloaded from: http://current.geneontology.org/ontology/go.obo) and creates an instance of the `Ontology` class.
+In addition, the script can also serialize and save the ontology into a file which can then be deserialized using `load_ontology()`.

-`data/ontology` directory contains both the original `.obo` file and the serialized ontology used to train the protein predictor.
+`test/data/` directory contains an `.obo`.

 For example:

 ```
-python preprocessing-scripts/ontology.py \
+python preprocessing-scripts/build_ontology.py \
   data/ontology/go_20210901.obo \
   data/ontology/serialized/go.bin
 ```

 ## Parsing SwissProt

-`preprocessing-scripts/parse_swissprot.py` takes a serialized GO ontology file and a Swissprot database file and converts it into an instance of a `Dataset` class.
+`preprocessing-scripts/parse_swissprot.py` takes a GO ontology file and a Swissprot database file and converts it into an instance of a `Dataset` class.
 The database was downloaded from: https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.dat.gz.